adalinesimonian/jshiki/README.md

 - Function calls
 - Member access

-jshiki lets you pass in a predefined scope object, so that expressions do not have access to globals.
+jshiki lets you pass in a predefined scope object, because expressions do not have access to globals.
 For example:

 ```javascript